StephanWagner/wordpress-deploy/README.md

 ## Install

-Install the package globally
+Install the package globally:

 ```bash
 npm install -g wordpress-deploy
 ```

-Now you can use the deploy script `wp-dep` preferably from within your wordpress folder.
+Now you can use the bash command `wordpress-deploy` (or in short `wp-dep`) preferably from within your wordpress folder.

 ```bash
 wp-dep